faierbol/cinstagram/dev-cycle/README.md

 - `verion 1.1.0`: Basic Programmer Panel (key verification)

-- `version 1.2.0`: Create all of the necessary front-end code of the site

 - `version 1.3.0`: Basic Configuration

 - `version 1.4.0`: Basic URL Pathing system